-Set in a 12th Century Norman Manor house in St Martin, the Bella Luce Hotel is hidden down a country lane and offers superbly refurbished historic rooms, a stylish outdoor pool, beautiful gardens and an ESPA spa.
+Set in a 12th Century Norman Manor house in St Martin, Bella Luce Hotel is hidden down a country lane and offers superbly refurbished historic rooms, a stylish outdoor pool, beautiful gardens, and an ESPA spa.
 It features highly in our best luxury hotels in Guernsey and has some of the best food of any hotel restaurant on this Channel Island.

 Why We Love This Hotel

-The Bella Luce Hotel hotel in Guernsey is easy to love.
+The Bella Luce Hotel in Guernsey is easy to love.
 It is such a pretty hotel, built out of thick lumps of uneven Guernsey granite, as it was originally a 12th Century Norman Manor house.
 I can’t think of a more charming and pleasing-looking hotel with its vine-clad exterior and blooming pink Hydrangeas in the driveway.
-Oh, and did I mention you are a 10-minute walk from the beach.
+Oh, and did I mention you are a 10-minute walk from the beach?

 Location

-The hotel is located down a maze of tiny one-way roads to the South of the Island and around 10 minutes drive from St Peter Port.
+The hotel is located down a maze of tiny one-way roads to the South of the Island and around 10 minute drive from St Peter Port.
 As mentioned above, you are located 10 minutes from the beach.
-The beach which is down quite a steep hill and is terribly beautiful in a wild, “Poldark” way.
+The beach is down quite a steep hill and is terribly beautiful in a wild, “Poldark” way.
 You are also a short walk from some pretty clifftop walks.

 Best Time To Visit